Moveable Transactions Reform in Scotland

 • There will be an ability to take fixed security over rights under Scottish material contracts without giving notice to counterparties by registration of assignation in the new Register of Assignations.

-• Rules on conditional assignation and control of rights assigned will be clarified, reducing uncertainties on fixed security over operating and other executory contracts.
+• Rules on conditional assignation and control of rights assigned will be clarified, reducing uncertainties relating to fixed security over operating and other executory contracts.

 • Control rules will be clarified, reducing uncertainty regarding fixed security over bank accounts.

-• Where group companies are incorporated in Scotland, there will be an ability to take a new Statutory Pledge over the shares in them without the lender/security trustee or a nominee being registered in the company’s register of members.
-This will avoid existing concerns a security holder may have in relation to pension deficits, the Persons with Significant Control and National Security & Investment Act regimes, and otherwise from upfront registration
+• Where group companies are incorporated in Scotland, fixed security can be taken by way of Statutory Pledge over the shares in the Scottish companies without the shares having to be transferred into the name of the lender/security trustee.
+This will avoid existing concerns a security holder may have in relation to decommissioning liabilities, pension deficits, the Persons with Significant Control regime and National Security & Investment Act regime.

-• Asset-based lending and other broader working capital financing solutions involving financing backed by raw materials, stock, receivables and bank accounts will work more smoothly.
+• Asset-based lending and other broader working capital financing solutions involving financing backed by raw materials, stock, receivables and bank accounts will work more smoothly with fewer formalities being required (where notification is to be given) or perfection by registration being possible (where it is not practically possible to give notification).

-• Existing assignation and notice mechanisms will be preserved, allowing continuance of existing working mechanisms for relevant project contracts and the use of the new Register of Assignations where it is more straightforward to do so.
+• Existing assignation and notice mechanisms will be preserved, allowing continuation of existing working mechanisms for relevant project contracts and financing arrangements and the use of the new Register of Assignations where it is more straightforward to do so.

-• Rules on conditional assignation and control of rights assigned will be clarified, reducing uncertainties on fixed security over operating and other executory contracts.
+• Rules on conditional assignation and control of rights assigned will be clarified, reducing uncertainties relating to fixed security over operating and other executory contracts.

 • Control rules will be clarified, facilitating the use of Scottish bank accounts for projects by reducing uncertainty on fixed security.